How do I audition?

 Talk to our Administrative Director for more details on any aspect of the financial commitment.

 Do I have to be an experienced singer?

 You need to be able to learn your notes accurately, hold pitch and sing your part independently (probably much like you did in high school or college choir).

 Our music director is an experienced voice teacher and vocal coach.
 Vocal instruction is an integral part of each rehearsal.
 The longer you sing with us, the more your voice will strengthen.
 If you are an experienced singer you'll find a cappella singing a unique challenge.
 Certainly, singing a cappella can help develop your "musical ear" in a way that will make you a better singer and musician for any other vocal genre.

 Do I have to be able to read music?

-Singers are expected to come to rehearsals knowing notes and lyrics; therefore, we provide sheet music and audio learning files that you can download from our members-only website to use for practice outside regular rehearsals.
+Singers are expected to come to rehearsals knowing notes and lyrics.
+You can download our sheet music and audio learning files from our members-only website to use for practice outside regular rehearsals.

-You also are encouraged to record rehearsals so you have another practice tool available during the week.
+As mentioned above, you are encouraged to record rehearsals so you have another practice tool available during the week.
 Most smartphones have an internal recorder or you can download a smartphone recorder app for little or no cost.
 This is for your personal use.
 Please don't post your recordings on social media because that is a copyright infringement.